nccgroup/Sniffle/README.md

 run `make`.
 If you didn't install the SDK to the default directory, you may need to edit `SIMPLELINK_CC26X2_SDK_INSTALL_DIR` in the makefile.

-To intall Sniffle on a (plugged in) CC26x2 Launchpad using DSLite, run `make load` within the `fw` directory.
+To install Sniffle on a (plugged in) CC26x2 Launchpad using DSLite, run `make load` within the `fw` directory.
 You can also flash the compiled `sniffle.out` binary using the UniFlash GUI.